firesharkstudios/butterfly-server/docs/Butterfly.Channel/IChannelServer.md

 # IChannelServer interface

-Allows clients to create new channels to the server and allows the server to push messages to a connected client.
+Allows clients to create new channels to the server and allows the server to push messages to connected clients.

 Initializing a channel server instance...